zbhuang/CDDemo/README.md

 0. Software dependency.
-You need to install git, ant, java (I am using Java8)
+You need to install git, ant, java (I am using Java8) Apache Ant - download it and unzip it to your local disk and add it to your system environment.
+In my case, windows, I add its bin folder to the env, Path.

 1. Copy post-commit to this project's .git\hooks folder After you pull this project, there will be .git\hooks folder, which is hidden.